Local support for refugees and asylum seekers

 Mobile: 07874 046 946

-Refugee Week takes place every year across the world in the week around World Refugee Day on the 20 June.
-In the UK, Refugee Week is a nationwide programme of arts, cultural and educational events that celebrate the contribution of refugees to the UK, and encourages a better understanding between communities.
+Refugee Week takes place every year across the world in the week around World Refugee Day on 20 June.
+In Bristol, we hold community engagement events throughout the year, culminating in a Festival every June.
+The programme consists of arts, cultural, educational, sports and community events that celebrate the contribution of refugees to our city and beyond, and encourages a better understanding between communities.

 There are thousands of children in Bristol and the South West who cannot be looked after by their own family.
 This could be because of illness or family breakdowns or because they have experienced some form of neglect.
 TACT are actively looking for foster carers across Bristol and the South West to provide care and support to these children.